Skip to content

 Liam says:

-You could make them a guest on a webinar you’re hosting.
+You could invite them to a webinar you’re hosting.
 That way, you can gauge the audience’s interest based on the number of attendees.

 Don’t forget to collect qualitative feedback or count how many people dropped off.
 That way, you can gauge how engaged people were in the webinar.